valnyx17/git-convention/README.md

 what a version means is up to you.

-whenever you release a new version, you tag it (`git tag` or github's web ui).
+whenever you release a new version, you tag it (`git tag` or github's web ui). this axn be automated using a github workflow.

 tagging also allows for easy CD.